openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_login_node.md

 icon: dot
 ---

+Whether creating a standalone or multinode cluster, you will need a login node.
+Choose the platform you want to use and go through the instructions.

 +++ AWS Marketplace

-To set up a cluster, you will need a Flight Solo Image, which can either be from Amazon Marketplace, or [imported as a file](/cluster_build_methods/aws/import_solo_aws/).

 1. Find the Flight Solo image [here](https://alces-flight.com/solo/aws) or by searching the marketplace for "Flight Solo".